TEXT-S&P summary: Zenith Bank PLC

 -- Limited geographic diversification

-The stable outlook on Zenith Bank PLC reflects that on the sovereign (Federal Republic of Nigeria, BB-/Stable/B).
-It also reflects Standard & Poor's Ratings Services' view that the bank's business and financial profile will remain relatively unchanged over the next 12 months.
-We anticipate that the positive economic prospects in Nigeria will support Zenith's financial performance.

-We would raise the ratings on Zenith if we were to raise the ratings on the sovereign, provided that the bank maintained a stand-alone credit profile (SACP) of at least 'bb'.
-A downgrade of the sovereign rating would trigger a downgrade of the bank.
+We would raise the ratings on Zenith if we were to raise the ratings on the sovereign, as

+long as the bank maintains a stand-alone credit profile (SACP) of at least 'bb-'.

+We would revise the outlook on the bank to stable if the outlook on Nigeria were revised to

 Related Criteria And Research